devviktoria/myunitydotsexperimentsproject/README.md

 This project contains my experiments with Unity DOTS.
 The Unity Project itself can be found in the myunitydotsexperiments folder.
 It was created with the 2020.3.26 version of Unity and it uses the Entities 0.17.

+## Project Folders
-Within the project the EmissionMasking folder contains my experiments with URP Emission Masking with DOTS.
+- EmissionMasking folder contains my experiment with URP Emission Masking with DOTS.
+- PlayerLoopInfo folder contains my experiment to figure out the player loop when MonoBehaviours and DOTS systems are present too.